OUR LADY & ST. PHILOMENA’S CATHOLIC PRIMARY SCHOOL

-As a Catholic school we put great emphasis on the teachings of Jesus Christ but also study other faiths (Judaism and Hinduism).
+As a Catholic school we put great emphasis on the teachings of Jesus Christ but also study other faiths (Judaism, Hinduism and Islam over a 2 year period).
 As a faith school we actively promote and teach the importance of love, respect and reconciliation which includes tolerance, justice and fairness for all.
 This allows our children to discuss a range of issues exploring their own moral view point and those of others, developing mutual respect and tolerance of others’ opinions whilst being ready to challenge bias, bigotry and intolerance.
 We also explore the importance of endeavour, democracy and sovereignty as our children explore the wider role our nation has in the world and the opportunities that exist within our communities.

 Our behaviour management is one of Assertive Discipline, celebrating consideration for others, demonstrating good manners, having positive attitudes and trying your very best at all times.
 Our children are encouraged to take responsibilities for their actions from an early age.
 We help our children to understand that they are responsible for their own behaviour, and the consequences of their actions as there are sanctions for poor behaviour.
 We discuss what is right and wrong and the impact that any wrong doing can have on their futures.
 Our children are consistently reminded that throughout life they will need to make choices and that they should choose to do what they know to be right.
 There are rules in society (the law) and everyone must abide by them (order).
 “What is right is not always popular.
 What is popular is not always right”.
 We have a zero tolerance to Bullying and endorse equality of opportunity for all.